-Cloud infrastructure spending reaching over a third of worldwide spending on IT in 2020.
+Cloud infrastructure spending reached over a third of worldwide spending on IT in 2020.
 Moreover, spending on more traditional forms of in-house IT spending has seen a steady decline.

 With the effects of COVID-19, which means more and more businesses rely on home-working, this trend is likely to continue.

 Also, many service providers are moving to a cloud-only model as they can benefit from subscription sales compared with one-off sales associated with individual licensing agreements.